cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 In fact so slowly, that it doesn't exceed 4 for all reasonable $n$ (approximately $n < 10^{600}$).

 We will not present a proof for this time complexity, since it is quite long and complicated.

+## Applications and various improvements

+In this section we consider several applications of the data structure, both the trivial uses and some improvements to the data structure.

+### Connected components in a graph

+This is one of the obvious applications of DSU.

+Formally the problem is:
+initially we have an empty graph.
+We have to add vertices and undirected edges, and answer queries of the form $(a, b)$ - "are the vertices $a$ and $b$ in the same connected component of the graph?"

+Here we can directly apply the data structure, and get a solution that handles an addition of a vertex or an edge and a query in nearly constant time on average.

+This application is quite important, because nearly the same problem appears in [Kruskal's algorithm for finding a minimum spanning tree](./graph/mst_kruskal.html).
+Using DSU we can [improve](./graph/mst_kruskal_with_dsu.html) the $O(m \log n + n^2)$ complexity to $O(m \log n)$.